 - Provide the best value for money

-- Make best use of your resources
+- Make the best use of your resources

-Just before we delve in to Microsoft PPM and the Portfolio Analysis module, let’s take a step back to understand where exactly this ‘prioritisation’ step fits in to the project lifecycle.
+Just before we delve into Microsoft PPM and the Portfolio Analysis module, let’s take a step back to understand where exactly this ‘prioritisation’ step fits in to the project lifecycle.
 Let’s assume we have a simple lifecycle that consists of the following phases which you’ve set up using an Enterprise Project Type:

-Generally an organisation would expect to start reviewing and prioritising all of the projects that were proposed during the ‘create’ phase within ‘select’, prior to approving them to progress on to ‘plan’.
+Generally, an organisation would expect to start reviewing and prioritising all of the projects that were proposed during the ‘create’ phase within ‘select’, prior to approving them to progress on to ‘plan’.

-For a project to be submitted for analysis we would expect it to have a schedule that’s resource loaded with generic resources & cost information along with a completed Strategic Impact form which I’ll get to a bit later.
-This however is just one option, covering all of them (there are a few) is outside the scope of this article.
+For a project to be submitted for analysis, we would expect it to have a schedule that’s resource loaded with generic resources & cost information along with a completed Strategic Impact form which I’ll get to a bit later.
+This, however, is just one option, covering all of them (there are a few) is outside the scope of this article.

 The journey to setting up Portfolio Analysis generally starts with defining a set of business drivers, which are used to assess a projects strategic value and to assure that project selection supports the organisational strategy.